 The safe water intervention in school brought about a renewal to the school in Lugari.
-The water filters provided 600 litres of water daily.
-The water was placed in strategic places around the school compound for easy access for drinking.
+The water filters water was placed in strategic places around the school compound for easy access for drinking.
 The intervention also provided the school with opportunity to construct a new borehole and also to repair one of the two 10,000 liter tanks that was not operational.
 This was indeed renewal as the rain water that had hitherto gone without being harvested was now easily harvested and used in school.
-The neighourhood home that always provided water for over 1000 people was spared the strain on a small borehole built for one home's use.
+The neighburhood home that always provided water for over 1000 people was spared the strain on a small borehole built for one home's use.

-While one cannot really attribute any specific long term gains in performance of the students in the school to the interventions attempted in the paper, it is suggested that the living conditions, the learning processes and the motivation of the students were in some ways enhanced.
+While one cannot really attribute a performance of the students in the school to the interventions attempted in the paper, it is suggested that the living conditions, the learning processes and the motivation of the students were in some ways enhanced.
 Students were able to gain their voice and speak in class during their learning, safe water was readily available in school, thus alleviating the heavy burden of children having to carry water to school every morning, and the 24 students in the curriculum partnership project were able to interact with their peers from Canada through the questions they raised and answered by the students at both sites.

 During the research component of the interventions in the school, I observed teachers implementing activity based learning and cooperative learning.
 In a grade 8 classroom, it was a great surprise to observe students who were preparing for their terminal examinations at the primary school level not able to name an axe in English.
 Whenever the teacher asked the name of the tool in the picture (which was an axe), the students mentioned 'shoka' the Kiswahili name for axe.
 He tried to push them to name the axe in English and they were totally at a loss.
 This not only proves what Uwezo reports mentioned in the literature review section over the last three years have been about, but also is an indictment of the way children are introduced to learning.
 In nursery schools across Kenya, young children at ages 3-5 are taught through letters and pictures.
-When learning letter 'A', they recite 'A' for Apple and not 'A' for Axe, a tool which is definitely more available in Kenyan homes than an apple.
+When learning letter 'A', they recite 'A' for Apple and not 'A' for Axe, a tool which is definitely more availa

 This study therefore advocates for a paradigm shift in the way education should be provided for by the Kenyan authorities and experienced by the Kenyan learners as I conclude in the following section.